Riley-Py/UWaterloo-Work/MSE 211/Week 3/Readings/Simon.md

 - Pay-offs must be ordered that one outcome is better, as good as, or worse than any other
 	- Can't be computed or perform
 - Pay-offs can be mapped to linear programming
-- In global models of rational choice, all alternatives are evaulated before choice is made
+- In global models of rational choice, all alternatives are evaluated before choice is made
-	- In human decision-making
+	- In human decision-making, alternatives are examined sequentially
+- Aspiration level varies from point-point in a sequence of trials of decision making
+	- Rises when